duckietown/duckietown-manual/src/60-learning-experiences/lx-setup-ros-basics.md

 - Running the ROS basics learning experience.
 ```

-This page describes how to run the BV learning experience.
+This page describes how to run the "ROS basics" learning experience.
+For guided setup instructions, lecture content, and more related to this LX, see [our Self-Driving Cars with Duckietown MOOC on EdX](https://duckietown.com/mooc).

 ```{admonition} Intended Learning Outcomes
 :class: tip